aemeadow/07-2D-Platformer/README.md

-# 07-2D-Platformer
+# E07b-Procedural-Generation

-this is a 2d platformer
+this is the procedural generation program for c220.
+It creates a randomized maze upon the start of the program.
+It looks like a cute litte road!